ngochafromdn/study-projects-archived/scheduling_algorithm/README.md

 for each course which will satisfy our conditions.
 Then, in the main function, run the previous function for all courses to get the final result.
 If the main algorithm print False, suggestions for backup timeslots (night classes) or adding classroooms will be printed.
-Else, the result where satisfy all constrains will be generated.
+Else, the result where satisfy all constrains will be generated. <br />
-Combining the encoding and procedure above, this is the pseudocode for scheduling problem, which includes an extra function and the main algorithm
+Combining the encoding and procedure above, this is the pseudocode for scheduling problem, which includes an extra function and the main algorithm <br />

 ## Pseudocode :